Is Pasta Vegan? Do You Have to Say Goodbye to Your Favorite Carbs?

 Ah, pasta!
 One of the world’s favorite meals.
 And what’s not to like?
 You can customize it, which is especially helpful for those who follow restrictive diets.
 You can eat it cold or hot.
 It’s easy to cook and lasts for what feels like forever in your pantry.

-While most foods fit neatly into one or two categories – vegan or not vegan, pasta is a bit different.
+While most foods fit neatly into one or two categories—vegan or not—pasta is slightly different.
 At this point, you may be thinking, what?
 Of course, pasta is vegan!
 However, the truth is that it is simply not that straightforward.

 Is Pasta Vegan?

-Anyone who has watched a cooking documentary or has an Italian relative that makes their own pasta knows that eggs and flour are the only two ingredients used to make homemade pasta.
-However, the truth is that most store-bought pasta is vegan – most, but not all.
+Anyone who has watched a cooking documentary or has an Italian relative who makes pasta knows that eggs and flour are the only two ingredients in homemade pasta.
+However, the truth is that most store-bought pasta is vegan—most, but not all.

-There are two rules that will usually steer you in the right direction when trying to determine if the pasta you want is vegan:
+Two rules will usually steer you in the right direction when trying to determine if the pasta you want is vegan:

 1. If the pasta is dry, it is likely vegan